Home > Blog >

 The position sits at the intersection of supply chain management and daily execution.
 It translates strategy into capacity plans, service levels, and budgets.
 In most organizations, direct reports include managers for transportation, fulfillment operations, and distribution, with routine alignment to finance, sales, and manufacturing.

 Beyond the org chart, this logistics position frames how the supply chain absorbs shocks and scales.
-The leader defines logistics processes, chooses warehouse systems, and sets key performance indicators that govern quality management, safety, and customer experience.
+The leader defines logistics processes, chooses warehouse management systems, and sets key performance indicators that govern quality management, safety, and customer experience.

 When executed well, the role becomes a force multiplier.
 It shortens lead times, improves service reliability, and protects working capital.
 In short, the Director of Logistics can materially define the trajectory of supply chain outcomes.